Making “Cents” of Gas Fireplace Pricing

 A completed gas fireplace project can take on many different appearances.
 From a clean-face flush installation in a wall to a full fireplace insert with a complete masonry hearth and everything in between, the sheer number of customization options for fireplaces is one of their most desirable features.
 Depending on what you’d like your finished project to look like, you’ll want to budget for framing and finish work in line with your desired final product.

-Installation Costs of Vented versus Vent-Free Appliances
+Installation Costs of Vented vs. Vent-Free Appliances

 Vented Fireplace Installation Costs

 One detail to consider is that fireplace installation will oftentimes be cheaper on a new installation versus a remodel.
-This is due to the fact that it will be easier for installers to frame out the fireplace and access walls, attic space, or a roof to install venting on new construction.
+This is due to the fact that it will be easier for installers to frame out the fireplace and access walls, attic space or a roof to install venting on new construction.

 Vent-Free Fireplace Installation Costs